Guide To E-Bike Gearing Systems

 - You get the option of a ‘back pedal’ coaster or fully enclosed drum brake with some hub gears though these options are much more common in continental Europe than the UK and the US.

 - Often less range than a wide range derailleur system, though note Shimano’s 11 speed setup an Rohloff’s 14 speed hub gears will come close to or exceed many derailleur gear setups in the range they offer.

 - Can be harder to remove the rear wheel (for mending a flat, maintenance etc) compared to a derailleur system.

-As a very general rule hub gears and cheaper narrow range derailleurs are used for town bikes and derailleur gears for more ‘sports’ oriented e-bikes ie e-road bikes or those going off-road.
+As a very general rule hub gears and cheaper narrow range derailleurs are used for town bikes and derailleur gears for more sport-oriented e-bikes i.e. e-road bikes or those going off-road.